 Everybody I’ve met who has had to go through the freelance visa process has spent a fair amount of time panicking, but don’t worry – the actual interview is quite simple.
 The most difficult (yet frustrating) part of the whole process is getting all the right documents together.

-A quick note here: Germany doesn’t accept the idea that someone can do more than one type of work at the same time.
-For example, it’s impossible (in the eyes of the German government) for someone to freelance as a marketer but also work as a video producer and maybe do a little singing on the side.
+A quick note here: Germany typically doesn’t accept the idea that someone can do more than one type of work at the same time.
+For example, it’s not possible (in the eyes of the German government) for someone to freelance as a marketer but also work as a video producer and maybe do a little singing on the side.
 The best option here is to pick a title that is as vague as possible, while being specific enough (and with proof) that the Ausländerbehörde will accept it.

 For example, I chose “Digital Strategy Consultant” which is incredibly vague and probably wouldn’t work for most people, except for the fact that I’ve had jobs where I specifically held the title of “Digital Strategist”, “Digital Manager” and “Digital Consultant”.
 With this, I can now issue invoices for anything that falls under this umbrella – digital transformation, marketing, analytics, UX, and so on – but only by using my official title.